 - Spine from the rear side.

-- The height of your shoulders, waist, and hip, to check for asymmetry.
+- Check for asymmetry, the height of your shoulders, waist, and hip.

 - Whether one side of your rib cage is protruding.